Meet us at Dubai World Trade Centre 13 - 17 October

 Well, there are two must-haves.

-2. VoIP Phones or Softphones: To make and receive calls, you need a tool, which can be in the form of a VoIP Phone or a Softphone.
+To make and receive calls, you need a tool, which can be in the form of a VoIP Phone or a Softphone.
 VoIP phones are similar to landline phones but work by connecting to the internet rather than a physical phone line.
-Softphone is a software application using which you can make calls from your smartphone, tablet, or computer.
+Softphone is a software application that you can use to make calls from your smartphone, tablet, or computer.

 Insight: Softphones, which allow you to make calls over VoIP using a computer, can save businesses $1,727 per month.
 (Harbor Networks)